Volatile organic compound: Health risks

 Respiratory, allergic, or immune effects in infants or children are associated with man-made VOCs and other indoor or outdoor air pollutants.

 Some VOCs, such as styrene and limonene, can react with nitrogen oxides or with ozone to produce new oxidation products and secondary aerosols, which can cause sensory irritation symptoms.
 VOCs contribute to the formation of tropospheric ozone and smog.

-Health effects include eye, nose, and throat irritation; headaches, loss of coordination, nausea; and damage to the liver, kidney, and central nervous system.
-Some organics can cause cancer in animals; some are suspected or known to cause cancer in humans.
+Health effects include eye, nose, and throat irritation; headaches, loss of coordination, nausea, hearing disorders and damage to the liver, kidney, and central nervous system.
+Some VOCs are suspected or known to cause cancer in humans.
 Key signs or symptoms associated with exposure to VOCs include conjunctival irritation, nose and throat discomfort, headache, allergic skin reaction, dyspnea, declines in serum cholinesterase levels, nausea, vomiting, nose bleeding, fatigue, dizziness.

 The ability of organic chemicals to cause health effects varies greatly from those that are highly toxic to those with no known health effects.
 As with other pollutants, the extent and nature of the health effect will depend on many factors including level of exposure and length of time exposed.
 Eye and respiratory tract irritation, headaches, dizziness, visual disorders, and memory impairment are among the immediate symptoms that some people have experienced soon after exposure to some organics.
 At present, not much is known about what health effects occur from the levels of organics usually found in homes.

 Ingestion

 While null in comparison to the concentrations found in indoor air, benzene, toluene, and methyl tert-butyl ether (MTBE) were found in samples of human milk and increase the concentrations of VOCs that we are exposed to throughout the day.
 A study notes the difference between VOCs in alveolar breath and inspired air suggesting that VOCs are ingested, metabolized, and excreted via the extra-pulmonary pathway.
 VOCs are also ingested by drinking water in varying concentrations.
-Some VOC concentrations were over the EPA’s National Primary Drinking Water Regulations and China’s National Drinking Water Standards set by the Ministry of Ecology and Environment.
+Some VOC concentrations were over the EPA's National Primary Drinking Water Regulations and China's National Drinking Water Standards set by the Ministry of Ecology and Environment.

 Dermal absorption

 The presence of VOCs in the air and in groundwater has prompted more studies.
 Several studies have been performed to measure the effects of dermal absorption of specific VOCs.
 Dermal exposure to VOCs like formaldehyde and toluene downregulate antimicrobial peptides on the skin like cathelicidin LL-37, human β-defensin 2 and 3.
 Xylene and formaldehyde worsen allergic inflammation in animal models.
 Toluene also increases the dysregulation of filaggrin: a key protein in dermal regulation. this was confirmed by immunofluorescence to confirm protein loss and western blotting to confirm mRNA loss.
 These experiments were done on human skin samples.
-Toluene exposure also decreased the water in the trans-epidermal layer allowing for vulnerability in the skin’s layers.
+Toluene exposure also decreased the water in the trans-epidermal layer allowing for vulnerability in the skin's layers.